 When you sell your home the price is based on the current market value at that time.
-This could have fallen or risen since your original purchase, depending on the property market conditions.
-Your property will be valued by a chartered surveyor (RICS), the cost of which you will be responsible for.
-Your property will then be sold for the current market value including any value that may have been added following improvements made.
+This could have fallen or risen since your original purchase, depending on the housing market conditions.
+Your home will be valued by a chartered surveyor, the cost of which you will be responsible for.
+Your home will then be sold for the current market value including any value that may have been added following improvements made.
 Please note that you will only see the full benefit of your improvements when you staircase.
-Improvements you make to your property may or may not affect its resale value.
-We cannot make any special payments for improvements carried out as we are selling your share to a new purchaser.
-Moat's share will remain in the property and we will not receive any money for our share unless we are unable to find a buyer and the property is sold outright.
+Improvements you make to your home may or may not affect it's resale value.
+We cannot make any special payments for improvements carried out as we are selling your share to a new buyer.
+Our share will remain in the home and we will not receive any money for our share unless we are unable to find a buyer and the home is sold outright.